Esri/arcgis-gitops/azure/arcgis-site-core/README.md

 Instructions:

 1. Set "default_node_pool" properties to the required node pool configuration.
+2. If a specific subnet is required for the AKS cluster, set "subnet_id" property to the subnet Id from the site's VNet.
+By default, the first private subnet is used.
-2. Commit the changes to the `main` branch and push the branch to GitHub.
+3. Commit the changes to the `main` branch and push the branch to GitHub.
-3. Run site-k8s-cluster-azure workflow using the `main` branch.
+4. Run site-k8s-cluster-azure workflow using the `main` branch.

 ## Destroy K8s Cluster